STOP right now because Life insurance 101 is the BEST resource you have if you’re starting your search for the perfect policy.

 In fact, it could leave you terribly underinsured.
 That’s why it’s SO important to speak with an independent agent who can give you a starting point.

 I go through a full needs analysis with all my clients.
 This process involves using a formula to come up with an accurate amount of protection.
+If you’re in a pinch, 7 to 15 times your gross income is a good place to start.

 Remember there’s a gap between the protection people THINK they need and what they actually need.
 Trust me, you don’t want to be caught in a bind when something bad happens and there’s not sufficient coverage in place.